Key environmental pressures

 - Resilience improved, and critical thresholds were exceeded in the majority of sites surveyed.
 Specifically, most sites showed reproductive structures or recent history (less than three years) of reproduction.

 - Signs of recovery were observed such as: (1) decreasing or stable proportion of colonising species in favour of foundational species, (2) increasing or stable meadow extent in most sites, culminating in the greatest meadow extent in the last three years, (3) increasing seed banks at coastal habitats, and (4) reduced epiphyte cover across all habitats.

 Inshore seagrass meadows are monitored in four types of habitats: estuarine, coastal intertidal and subtidal, and reef intertidal.
 Two main indicators are assessed:

 - seagrass abundance (per cent cover)

-Seagrass species, the size and patchiness of the meadow, and the density of seeds in the seed bank are also measured.
-Factors that can affect seagrass condition are recorded including within-canopy seawater temperature, the amount of light reaching the plants, the sediment characteristics, and the abundance of macroalgae and epiphytes.
+In addition to these indicators, seagrass species, the size and patchiness of the seagrass meadows, and the density of seeds in the seed bank are also assessed.
+Factors that can affect seagrass condition are recorded, which include within-canopy seawater temperature, the amount of light reaching the plants, the sediment characteristics, and the abundance of macroalgae and epiphytes.